 Avidly read Marvel UK's official magazine, which republished DC Comics' strips and Starlog articles.
 When the magazine folded in 1992, I switched to the defunct Starlog magazine.
 Collected Playmates' action figures and accessories and amassed Galoob's Micro Machines as an undergraduate.
 Playmates' electronic USS Enterprise NCC-1701-D still has pride of place in my collection.

-Star Trek: The Next Generation first-run episodes switched from BBC2 to Sky 1 and was the first series I binge-viewed thanks to a friend stockpiling episodes on VHS whilst I was away studying for a degree in Media Production.
+Star Trek: The Next Generation's first-run episodes switched from BBC2 to Sky 1 and was the first series I binge-viewed thanks to a friend stockpiling episodes on VHS whilst I was away studying for a degree in Media Production.

 Star Trek would see further television spin-offs including Deep Space Nine, Voyager and Enterprise.
 However, none of them would capture my imagination the way The Next Generation did until Discovery, which premiered this week on CBS All Access and Netflix outside the US.